 But things aren’t always rosy.
 My mom and I have to work at our relationship and while I’d say things are better now than ever before, it’s still hard to make time for each other and connect in the shorter amounts of scheduled time.
-Here are three rules that can help improve your relationship with your mom:
+Here are three things you can do that can help improve your relationship with your mom.
+I’ll be using these for nourishing a relationship with my daughter too.

 I’d be lying if I said that I hang out with my mom as much as I’d like to, visit her often, or call her enough.
 But one of the fundamental rules of building and maintaining any relationship is offering your time.